shahcompbio/cbioportal-tools/README.md

 ### containerization

 We've decided to use [vcf2maf](https://github.com/mskcc/vcf2maf) and [ensembl-vep](https://github.com/Ensembl/ensembl-vep) for our .vcf to .maf conversion needs.
-Conversion has been tested with Docker containers:
+Conversion has been tested with Docker:

 ```
 docker run -it --rm \